wolf-math/aaronwolfdev/docs/Coding/python/language_reference/bool.md

 ### `conjugate`

 Returns the complex conjugate of the boolean value.
-Since booleans have no complex portion, only the real portion is returned.
+Since booleans are real-valued, this just returns the same integer value (`1` or `0`).

 ```python
 >>> True.conjugate()